 The only complaint that comes with this ghd model is that it does not have a temperature control option.
 It heats up to 400 degrees Fahrenheit, which is quite hot, but the styler is designed to not damage hair.

 - Can straighten, curl, and wave hair.

 - High price

-4. Onei MK-I Halo – Ceramic Flat Iron
+4. Onei MK-I Halo – Best Flat Iron for Relaxed Black Hair

 Another one of the best flat irons for black hair is the Onei MK-I Halo Ceramic Flat Iron.
 This flat iron has a pair of floating ceramic plates that are multi-coated to make sure that hair is as smooth, straight, and shiny as possible.
 The floating ceramic plates also let you flip or curl the hair.

 The flat iron is designed to prevent pulling the hair.
 The plates have gentle infrared and negative ionic energy that protects the hair even more.
 It heats up quickly and cools down, too.